JakeDern/otel-arrow/docs/otap_basics.md

 dictionary with the new set of values, but this is wasteful and could happen quite often.
 Instead we can communicate to the server that there are some new values for it to be aware of.
-These arrive in new Dictionary Batches that contain so called _Delta Dictionaries_ with just the new entries to be aware of.
+These arrive in new Dictionary Batches that contain so called _Delta Dictionaries_ with just the new entries.

 ### Summary